 I am a consumer

-- I ask my farmer or supplier where they supply their dairy products from
+- I will ask my farmer or supplier where they supply their dairy products from

 - I do not buy milk produced in polluted areas or from farmers whose camels graze at polluted lands